By Dr. Mercola

 - Parts of the Atlantic Coast

 If you live in one of these areas and focus your diet on locally grown foods, you may be low in selenium.
 You may also have low levels of selenium if you smoke cigarettes, drink alcohol, have had weight loss surgery or have Crohn's disease or ulcerative colitis.

 Selenium is needed in very small, microgram amounts, which is a fraction of a milligram.
 More is not better here, as toxicity can become an issue.
 For cancer prevention, the recommended level is 200 mcg per day.
 Many studies have used as much as 400 mcg per day without ill effect.
 However, since most of the research supports the use of 200 mcg per day, and shows no significant benefits at higher amounts, I don't recommend exceeding 200 mcg per day.

 If you like Brazil nuts, eating about two to three of them per day will typically be sufficient.
 If you opt for a supplement, make sure to get the correct form.
-What you're looking for is the high-selenium yeast form.
-SelenoExcell is the scientifically tested and most recommended version.
+What you're looking for is the high-selenium yeast form, the scientifically tested and most recommended version.

 "There's been a lot of research looking at other high-selenium yeast forms.
 The National Cancer Institute [NCI] required high selenium yeast — before it could be used in clinical trials — to be standardized.
 They … found that some of the high selenium yeast forms in the marketplace were really just taking yeast and supplementing sodium selenite.
 They were adulterated.

 In 1998, the [NCI] signed a clinical trial agreement … with Cypress … that any cancer prevention trial that was going to use high-selenium yeast had to use the standardized form, which is high-selenium yeast …